hiShujie/IDesign-scale/README.md

 # IDesign
-This is the official Github Repo for [*I-Design: Personalized LLM Interior Designer*](https://atcelen.github.io/I-Design/)
+It's an updated version of [*I-Design: Personalized LLM Interior Designer*](https://atcelen.github.io/I-Design/) that can process multiple prompts 🎊**in one run**🎊.

+> Following are from the instructions of [I-Design](https://atcelen.github.io/I-Design/).
 ## Requirements
 Install the requirements
 ```bash